redmarmaduke/weather-dashboard/README.md

 This is the repository of a web application that displays the weather and the forecast for a given city.

-## Code/object for getting the current weather info and on completion, setting it.
+## Code for retrieving the current weather info.
 ```javascript
     /*
     * getWeather